 Green Beans aren’t just for casseroles; jazz up your weeknight side dish with these fast and easy, Hot and Spicy Szechuan Green Beans!
 Control the heat with more or less chilies to suit your personal tastes!

 I am slowly, but surely, learning to love spicy food.
-I used to be worried about trying any foods with hot peppers or chilies in it, because I had never experimented with heat before in my recipes.
+Previously, I used to be worried about trying any foods with hot peppers or chilies.
+I had never experimented with heat before in my recipes.
 And, hot and spicy foods were not a thing in our family home.
 The hottest spice my mom ever used in her entire life was ground black pepper – I kid you not!

 water Diet Coke trying to cool my tongue.
 But, I persevered and managed to finish that particular meal.
 (I know you’re not supposed to drink carbonated pop when trying to relieve the burn from ingesting spicy foods, but I don’t drink water – like ever!)

-Fast forward a few years and I’m adding increasingly more and more dried red chili flakes to many of my recipes.
-I’m using a lot of fire roasted chilies in my cooking as well.
+Fast forward a few years.
+I’m adding increasingly more and more dried red chili flakes to many of my recipes.
+I use a lot of fire roasted chilies in my cooking as well.
 I’m still not at the level I’d like to be, but I feel that with a little more practice, I’ll increase my heat/spice tolerance.

 Again, as I have mentioned above, you can control the amount of heat to suit your personal tastes.
 Add more or as little as possible.
 I have learned that we all tolerate hot and spicy food differently, so do what’s right for you.

-If fresh chilies are too much for you – as they are for me too, apparently – you can opt to use dried red chili flakes instead.
-I find that dried red chili flakes have a bit of heat, but not as much, so it might be a safer bet if you’re planning to serve these green beans to guests.
+If fresh chilies are too much for you, opt to use dried red chili flakes instead.
+Dried red chili flakes have a bit of heat, but not as much.
+It might be a safer bet if you’re planning to serve these green beans to guests.

-The sauce that you see drizzled on top of these Hot and Spicy Szechuan Green Beans is so easy to make and is absolutely delicious!
+The sauce that you see is so easy to make and is absolutely delicious!
 And, the green beans are pan-fried very quickly so that they maintain their crisp, freshness, and that glorious green colour.
 There’s nothing worse than food that has been so overcooked that the colour turns murky and dull.

 To assist with this recipe, consider using the following tools: